tensorflow/tfjs-models/body-segmentation/src/body_pix/README.md

 `bodySegmentation.SupportedModel` enum list along with an optional `segmenterConfig` to the `createSegmenter` method to load and initialize the model.

+**By default**, BodyPix loads a MobileNetV1 architecture with a **`0.75`** multiplier.
+This is recommended for computers with mid-range/lower-end GPUs.
+A model with a **`0.50`** multiplier is recommended for mobile.
+The ResNet architecture is recommended for computers with even more powerful GPUs.

-`segmenterConfig` is an object that defines BodyPix specific configurations for `BodyPixModelConfig` (for more information on these parameters refer to the [body-pix package documentation](https://github.com/tensorflow/tfjs-models/tree/master/body-pix#loading-the-model).):
+`segmenterConfig` is an object that defines BodyPix specific configurations for `BodyPixModelConfig`:

  * **architecture** - Can be either `MobileNetV1` or `ResNet50`.
 It determines which BodyPix architecture to load.